rails/jbuilder/README.md

 ## Contributing to Jbuilder

-Jbuilder is work of many contributors.
+Jbuilder is the work of many contributors.
 You're encouraged to submit pull requests, propose features and discuss issues.

 See [CONTRIBUTING](CONTRIBUTING.md).